rajat29gupta/ratify/README.md

 ### `startingPath`

 The path at which all of the swagger routes begin at.
-This is the endpoint you would pass to an instance of the swagger UI.
+This is the endpoint you would pass to an instance of the Swagger UI.

 Defaults to `'/api-docs'`